 A brief history of opera through the examination of major works in historical context, as well as a survey of opera repertoire through in-class performance and in and out of class listening.
 Students will develop individual repertoire reference materials.
-This course is offered on an alternating schedule.
-Check with advisor for next offering.
-Prerequisite: Permission of the instructor.
 Three credits.